 After workout recovery: 5 tips on how to minimize the pain and maximize the gain

-5 Tips for making after workout recovery more effective:
+5 Tips for making after-workout recovery more effective:

-Best solutions for after workout recovery and dealing with muscle soreness:
+Best solutions for after-workout recovery and dealing with muscle soreness:

 Tip #1: supplements

-This one is a no-brainer if you want to quickly rebuild your damaged muscles and to keep the benefits of
+This one is a no-brainer if you want to quickly rebuild your damaged muscles and keep the benefits of

-vitamins and minerals.
-Your body lose vitamins and minerals when it sweats so it is
+Vitamins and minerals.
+Your body loses vitamins and minerals when it sweats so it is

-But don't try to do a regular heavy workout when you still feel the pain cause this may cause even more damage and you can even tear one of your muscles and this will guarantee that you will be out of gym for weeks.
+But don't try to do a regular heavy workout when you still feel the pain cause this may cause even more damage and you can even tear one of your muscles and this will guarantee that you will be out of the gym for weeks.

-Tip # 3 A proper diet will speed up a recovery process and will help to rebuild a damaged muscles faster:
+Tip # 3 A proper diet will speed up a recovery process and will help to rebuild damaged muscles faster:

 Tip #4: coffee as a pre-workout booster to reduce muscle soreness:

 Most of you know that coffee may reduce the absorption of some vitamins and minerals and that may have a negative effect on your performance.
-Not many are aware of benefits of drinking coffee before training though.
+Not many are aware of the benefits of drinking coffee before training though.

 if you need more proof than that then do it yourself but you have no reason to question my commitment or testing methods.

 how much time you need to recover also depends on the intensity of a workout and your current fitness level.
 How long it takes your body to rebuild damaged muscle tissue depends on many individual factors.

-injuries like bruises, cuts, swellings etc. that you suffer during sparring may also slow down your recovery
+injuries like bruises, cuts, swellings, etc. that you suffer during sparring may also slow down your recovery

-metabolism: when you have a fast metabolism your body heals faster and you lose weight much easier but it is also harder for your body to build a muscle mass
+- metabolism: when you have a fast metabolism your body heals faster and you lose weight much easier but it is also harder for your body to build a muscle mass

-mood and a general mental state: mind and body is one.
+- mood and a general mental state: mind and body is one.
 Your mental state affects your performance and the time your body needs to regenerate